Setaria sphacelata var. torta

-The Creeping Bristle Grass grows up to a height of 0,5 m.
-A short, perennial creeping grass, or sometimes a tufted grass.
+The Creeping Bristle Grass grows up to a height of 0,5 m and is short, perennial creeping, or sometimes a tufted, grass.
 Rhizomes are short.
 Leaves are mostly concentrated at the base.

 Granitic, well-drained soils; important in soil conservation as it forms runners which bind the soil.
 It occurs throughout tropical Africa.

 September - March